apache/kyuubi/docs/extensions/engines/spark/rules.md

 # Auxiliary Optimization Rules

 Kyuubi provides SQL extension out of box.
-Due to the version compatibility with Apache Spark, currently we only support Apache Spark branch-3.1 (i.e 3.1.1 and 3.1.2).
+Due to the version compatibility with Apache Spark, currently we support Apache Spark branch-3.1 and later.
 And don't worry, Kyuubi will support the new Apache Spark version in the future.
 Thanks to the adaptive query execution framework (AQE), Kyuubi can do these optimizations.

 ## Features